blairdev1023/reddit-nut-meter/README.md

 **Topic Modeling Notes**

 * There were 6 topic models each for both LDA and NMF that were trained.
 Each one having a different number of topics ranging from 25 to 150 in increments of 25.

+* There are a few word clouds of topic numbers included in the Appendix.
+Again, some language could be offensive to some readers.

 ---